Caleb Mills (basketball)

-Caleb Demond Mills (born July 24, 2000) is a former American college basketball player for the Memphis Tigers of the American Athletic Conference (AAC).
-He previously played for the Houston Cougars and the Florida State Seminoles.
+Caleb Demond Mills (born July 24, 2000) is an American basketball player for the Birmingham Squadron of the NBA G League.
+He played college basketball for the Memphis Tigers of the American Athletic Conference (AAC).
+He previously also played for the Houston Cougars and the Florida State Seminoles.

 High school career

 Mills attended Asheville Christian Academy in Swannanoa, North Carolina.
 As a junior, he travelled with his team to a tournament in the Canary Islands, averaging 25.3 points per game in three games and earning tournament MVP honors.
 Mills was also named to the All-Southeast Super Region Team.
 For his senior year, he transferred to T. C. Roberson High School in Asheville, North Carolina, where he did not play basketball, to graduate a semester early.
 Mills competed for PSB Elite on the Amateur Athletic Union circuit.
 On August 6, 2018, he committed to playing college basketball for Houston over offers from Clemson, Florida State, Georgia Tech, Tennessee and Wake Forest, among others.
 Mills was considered a four-star recruit by ESPN and Rivals, ranked the No. 117 recruit in his class and sixth in North Carolina.
 Head coach Kelvin Sampson called him the best offensive player he had ever recruited to Houston.